EsraaHamouda/notifications-service/README.md

-      So, after saving the notification instances to DB, the job processor will fetch a limited amount of notifications and send them to users(Assumption: the provider is logging the notification info instead of the actual implementation of sending messages)
+      So, after saving the notification instances to DB, the job processor will fetch a limited amount of notifications and send them to users.

 4. **Used design patterns**